jp-chickadee-project/canary/README.md

 | GET | /api/birds/:rfid | The bird |

 ```
 TODO: netEnter, netExit, and release are the same most of the time.
-Maybe throw two of them away.
+Maybe only keep release.

 // proposed format